Glossary of Cruise SHip Terms

 - AGENTS RATES: These are special fares that some agents are given access to by the cruise lines so that they may package a cruise with other option.

-- AIR/SEA: A package which includes airfare to and from the port of embarkation as well as the cruise.
+- AIR/SEA: A package that includes airfare to and from the port of embarkation as well as the cruise.
 Sometimes known as “Fly/Cruise.”

 - ALL-INCLUSIVE CRUISE: This is where your cruise fare includes almost everything such as gratuities, alcoholic beverages and with some cruise lines the shore excursions are also included.
 Compare All Inclusive versus Pay as You Go Cruising.